playframework/play-plugins/dust/README.md

   });
 ```

+# Settings

+## dustOutputRelativePath

+Specify path relative to public assets folder to place compiled javascript templates.

+Example:

+    DustPlugin.dustOutputRelativePath := "javascripts/templates/"

+## dustNativePath

+Elect to use a native Dust.js compiler (via Node) if installed.

+Example:

+    DustPlugin.dustNativePath := Some("/usr/local/shared/npm/bin/dustc")

 # Sample

-For an example, see the bundled sample app
+For an example, see the bundled sample app.

 ## Licence